gohugoio/hugoThemes/README.md

 Themes in this repository are accepted only if they come with an Open Source license, that allows for the theme to be freely used, modified, and shared.

-To have a look at popular licenses please visit the [Opesource Initiative](https://opensource.org/licenses) website.
+To have a look at popular licenses please visit the [Open Source Initiative](https://opensource.org/licenses) website.

 **Note:** When porting an existing theme from another platform to Hugo, or if you are forking another Hugo theme in order to add new features and you wish to submit the derivative work for inclusion at the Hugo Themes Showcase, you really need to make sure that the requirements of the original theme's license are met.